savar25/io/charts/charts.md

 Total Amounts will be displayed with a toggle to Per-Dollar Spent.

 Add total amounts to the [Inflow-Outflow Chart](/io/charts/inflow-outflow/#set=prosperity&indicators=VADD,JOBS) and show total amounts by default.
 See [total amounts examples](/localsite/info/data/totals/) and our display of easy to read totals using [commodity data procesed with python](/data-pipeline/research/economy/).
 Update values displayed when the hash value changes from vtype=total to vtype=perdollar and back.
-Use the formatCellEasy() function in localsite.js or the python version formatCell() in the data-pipeline repo.
+Use the formatCell() function in localsite.js or the python version formatCell() in the data-pipeline repo.

 <!--
 Reminder for Loren